Discriminative reconstruction via simultaneous dense and sparse coding: Classification and Image Denoising

-All the networks are trained for $250$ epochs using the ADAM optimizer and the filters are initialized using the random Gaussian distribution.
-The initial learning rate is set to $10^{-4}$ and then decayed by $0.8$ every $50$ epochs.
-We set $\epsilon$ of the optimizer to be $10^{-3}$ for stability.
-At every iteration, a random patch of size $128 \times 128$ is cropped from the training image and Gaussian noise is added to it with the corresponding noise level.\\
+We note that as our network is non-convolutional, we do not compare it to the state-of-the-art, a convolutional network.
+We do not compare our results with the network in~\citet{rolfe2013discriminative} as that work does not report reconstruction loss and it involves a sparsity enforcing loss that change the learning behaviour.

-All the trained networks implement FISTA for faster sparse coding.
+For denoising, all the trained networks implement FISTA for faster sparse coding.
 Table~\ref{tab:netparam} lists the parameters of the different networks.
-We note that compared to CSCNet, which has $63$K trainable parameters, all the trained networks including $\text{CSCNet}^{\text{tied}}_{\text{LS}}$ have $20$x fewer trainable parameters.
-We attribute the difference in performance, compared to the results reported in the CSCNet paper, to this large difference in the number of trainable parameters and the usage of a larger dataset.\\
+Moreover, Figure~\ref{fig:bias} shows the histogram of learned biases by $\text{CSCNet}_{\text{LS}}$ for various noise levels.
+We note that compared to CSCNet, which has $63$K trainable parameters, all the trained networks including $\text{CSCNet}^{\text{LS}}$ have $20$x fewer trainable parameters.
+We attribute the difference in performance, compared to the results reported in the CSCNet paper, to this large difference in the number of trainable parameters and the usage of a larger dataset.

-Figure~\ref{fig:vis50} shows the denoising performance of all the trained networks for $\tau = 50$.
-Figures~\ref{fig:vis1} and~\ref{fig:vis2} visualize two test images from BSD68 for various noise levels, along with their representations, using $\text{DenSaE}_{4\A,60\B}$.\\